Practicing Good Moving Etiquette

 - Refreshments: Offer water and snacks to those who are helping you out.
 Whether they are movers or friends and family, they will appreciate the kind gesture.
 Don’t feel put off if a professional mover refuses your kind gesture, as he or she may be focused solely on getting the job done in the most efficient manner possible.

-- Say thank you: Three words can go a long way, and showing your appreciation for those who are helping you move is the right thing to do.
+- mobicel phones and their prices Say thank you: Three words can go a long way, and showing your appreciation for those who are helping you move is the right thing to do.
 Whether you decide to tip your movers, or give gifts to your friends for a job well done is entirely up to you, but saying “thank you’ is mandatory.

 - Keep pets out of the way: If possible, give your pets to friends or neighbors who wouldn’t mind watching them.
 The last thing anyone needs is one of your pets running around while someone is trying to carry a large couch out of the house.